jimniels/blog/posts/2022-09-14-building-software-as-translation.md

 It’s easy for meaning to be lost when translating from one language to another.
 The original author’s intent is invariably interpreted by the person doing the translation.
 They cannot know the author’s original intent or thoughts and therefore the translation is always an interpretation of the original work, not a copy merely expressed in a different language.

 Similarly, in software work, design intent — whether in visuals or code or words — can easily be lost through the chain of hand-offs.
-The more software production looks like an assembly line, where people from individual disciplines are given a pre-fabricated widget and expected to merely plug-in their part, the more intent (again, informed by research and discipline knowledge) is lost.
+The more software production looks like an assembly line, where people from individual disciplines are given a pre-fabricated widget and expected to merely plug-in their part, the more intent (again, informed by research and discipline-specific knowledge) is lost.

 This is the value I see in interdisciplinary roles like design engineering, where individuals can span traditionally disparate disciplines and help reduce the seams where intent can be lost.